ronniross/symbiotic-core-library/recommended_bibliography/recommended_bibliography.md

 * Gottlob Frege (*Begriffsschrift, 1879.*) **quantified variables and predicate calculus.**
 * Ludwig Wittgenstein (*Tractatus Logico-Philosophicus, 1921.*) **The limits of my language mean the limits of my world"; logical atomism.**
 * Bratman, M. E. (*Shared Cooperative Activity.
 The Philosophical Review, 1992.*)  **presents his influential "planning theory of shared intention" to explain how individuals present shared cooperative activity (SCA); philosophy of action, social cognition.**
-* John R. Searle (*Making the Social World: The Structure of Human Civilization, 2010.) **further develops the concepts of collective intentionality, constitutive rules, and the role of language in creating social institution**

 #### Anthropology
 * Iain McGilchrist (*The Master and His Emissary, 2009.*)